-GUEST POST: Chanie Hyde, aka “The Hungry Ginger”, shares with us her experience of trying hakarl, an Icelandic national dish of cured and fermented Greenland shark meat.
+EDITOR’S NOTE: Traveleater Chanie Hyde, aka “The Hungry Ginger”, shares with us her experience of trying hakarl, a traditional Icelandic food of cured and fermented Greenland shark meat.
 Yum.

 Hakarl is a national dish of Iceland, consisting of Greenland shark meat, that has been buried, rotten and fermented.